• Skip to primary navigation

 tiny tarts

-My mom has been making Sharon's Tiny Teatime Tarts for decades.
+My mom has been making these Tiny Teatime Tarts for decades.
 They are relatively easy to make and a great dessert to bring to your next potluck.
-This recipe is a bit labor intensive so be prepared.
+This recipe is a bit labor-intensive so be prepared.
 The results are well worth it though.

 tiny teatime tarts